c3g/project_tracking/README.md

-Once the server is running, you can still initialise the database, you can even flush it clear of any entry with
+Once the server is running, you can still initialise the database, you can even flush it clear of any entry with:

 ```bash
 # WARNING this will erase all entry to you Database!